-50+ Social Sharing Sites That Boost SEO & Drive Traffic
+130 Social Sharing Sites That Boost SEO & Drive Traffic

 15. Trendiee

-For people who loved Newsvine, and were disheartened when it shut down, Trendiee offers the similar platform that’s super easy to use.
+For people who loved Newsvine, and were disheartened when it shut down, Trendiee offers a similar platform that’s super easy to use.

 Their goal is to connect people with trending news, and it’s one that they accomplish beautifully.